JuliaIO/JLDArchives.jl/README.md

 for converting old formats to more modern ones.
 (For example, by archiving old versions of the JLD format implementation, and then saving all the same variables using the modern format.)

+To test backwards compatility, simply say `Pkg.test("JLDArchives")` from julia, or run the `runtests.jl` script from inside the `test` folder.